October 10, 2024

 Supporting healthcare workers in health settings and research is one of the important focus of OUCRU’s PCE group’s activities.

-In line with the global theme and in partnership with the HTD, Vietnam Psychotherapy Association (VnPA), and Medisetter, OUCRU’s PCE group co-organises a webinar focuses on providing psychological first aid, raising awareness about mental health during and after disasters, and discussing strategies for mental health preparedness in future crises.
-It also offers practical coping methods for healthcare workers and researchers in affected areas.
+In line with the global theme and in partnership with the HTD, Vietnam Psychotherapy Association (VnPA), and Medisetter, OUCRU’s PCE group co-organised a webinar focuses on providing psychological first aid, raising awareness about mental health during and after disasters, and discussing strategies for mental health preparedness in future crises.
+It also offered practical coping methods for healthcare workers and researchers in affected areas.

-The webinar has attracted nearly 200 participants from several sectors, including healthcare workers, psychological professionals and students, and social workers.
+The webinar attracted almost 250 participants from several sectors, including healthcare workers, psychological professionals and students, and social workers.

-The discussions at the webinar will be led by 3 esteemed speakers:
+The discussions at the webinar were be led by 3 esteemed speakers:

-• Dr. Pham Ngoc Thanh, Psychological Advisor at OUCRU, will lead the discussion on psychological first aid for healthcare workers and researchers during and after disasters, as well as preparation for future crises.
+• Dr. Pham Ngoc Thanh, Psychological Advisor at OUCRU, led the discussion on psychological first aid for healthcare workers and researchers during and after disasters, as well as preparation for future crises.

-• Dr. Lam Tu Trung, Vice Head of VnPA, will highlight the practical aspects of applying mental health support in healthcare settings and suggest strategies to address potential challenges.
+• Dr. Lam Tu Trung, Vice Head of VnPA, highlighted the practical aspects of applying mental health support in healthcare settings and suggested strategies to address potential challenges.

-• Ms. Nguyen Thi Le Hong, Head of Social Work Division at HTD, will focus on the actual mental healthcare needs of healthcare workers and discuss initiatives her hospital has implemented to support them.
+• Ms. Nguyen Thi Le Hong, Head of Social Work Division at HTD, focused on the actual mental healthcare needs of healthcare workers and discussed initiatives her hospital has implemented to support them.

-The webinar will be held online via Zoom and livestreamed on YouTube.
+The webinar was conducted online via Zoom and livestreamed on YouTube.
+[Full recorded video will be available soon].

 Reference: